-OsteoArthritis of the knee pain is caused by the protective cartilage in your knee wearing down over time allows your knee bones to rub together.
+What is OsteoArthritis of the Knee Pain?OsteoArthritis of the knee pain is caused by the protective cartilage in your knee wearing down over time allows your knee bones to rub together.
 The more the cartilage wears out, the more severe the pain, swelling, and loss of range of motion.

 Surprising Facts about OsteoArthritis of the Knee PainFact #1: High School Injuries lead to OsteoArthritis of the Knee Pain The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) reports that Joints that have been previously injured before the onset of OsteoArthritis of the knee are more likely to develop osteoarthritis than joints that haven’t been injured.
 It is also important to note that young adults you suffer a knee injury are at six times more risk of developing OA by the age of 65 six times than their non-injured counterparts.
 Those with hip injuries are three times more likely to develop OA in that joint by age 65.
 Common injuries that may lead to OA include:

 - torn cartilage